OlehTysovskyi/Tysovskyi.University.Monobank/README.md

 ### List of Application Features

-1. **User Registration:** Users can sign up for a Monobank account using their Google credentials, ensuring a secure and hassle-free registration process.
+1. **User Registration:** Users can sign up for a Monobank account using their Google credentials or email, ensuring a secure and hassle-free registration process.

 2. **Account Dashboard:** Upon logging in, users are greeted with a personalized dashboard displaying an overview of their account balances, recent transactions, and other relevant information.